GavinSoftware/osu-silver/README.md

 Approach Rate Changer (*) - Changes the AR of a map

 Hidden Remover/Flashlight Remover (*) - Allows for removal of the flashlight overlay/hidden visual effects

+## Progress so far
+Aim Assist has been added and is working really well.

+Funny Overlay has been added, but I'll have to add approach circles and fix the circles not actually appearing for it to be used.

+Will be adding Relax after overlay, then maybe Replay Timewarp.